 Knowing when to refinance is as important as knowing why.
-It’s true: Mortgage refinance rates are slowly rising but still relatively low, and if your original rate was locked in at a higher percentage point, you might be able to score a lower rate in the current pandemic-damaged economy.
+It’s true: Mortgage refinance rates are slowly rising but still relatively low, and if your original interest rate was locked in at a higher percentage, you might be able to score a lower mortgage rate in the current pandemic-damaged economy.
 However, there are other factors to take into consideration.
 Jill Schlesinger, CBS news analyst and author of “The Dumb Things Smart People Do With Their Money,” says there are times when a mortgage refi is not in your best interest.
 Other experts weighed in as well.

 How Does Refinancing Work?

 A mortgage refinance replaces your current mortgage with a new one.
 Typically, people refinance because they can get a lower interest rate or better terms on the new loan.
 You can choose to either use your current mortgage lender for the refinance or find a new lender.
 Like a new mortgage, a refinance usually comes with closing costs and fees that can amount to 3%-6% of the loan value.